-- Increase the maximum term of imprisonment for a violation of the act constituting a first offense from 90 to 93 days; and apply the criminal penalties only to intentional violations. - Require that the policy and rules ensure access to information obtained by a federal, state, or local governmental agency to administer criminal justice or enforce any law; ensure access to information provided by LEIN or the Automated Fingerprint Identification System (AFIS) by a governmental agency engaged in the enforcement of child support laws or vulnerable adult protection laws; authorize the attorney general, a prosecuting attorney, or the court, to disclose to a defendant, or an attorney of record representing that defendant, information pertaining to that defendant; and establish fees for access, use, or dissemination of information from criminal justice information systems.
+- Increase the maximum term of imprisonment for a violation of the act constituting a first offense from 90 to 93 days; and apply the criminal penalties only to intentional violations. - Require that the policy and rules ensure access to information obtained by a federal, state, or local governmental agency to administer criminal justice or enforce any law; ensure access to information provided by LEIN or the

+Automated Fingerprint Identification System (AFIS) by a governmental agency engaged in the enforcement of child support laws or vulnerable adult protection laws; and establish fees for access, use, or dissemination of information from criminal justice information systems.